Kanomble/celery_blast/README.md

 If you want to rebuild your docker images due to some (maybe fixed) error consider the cmd `docker-compose up --build` which will trigger a rebuild process (based on the context).
 The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).
 ## TODO
+- [ ] clinker like synteny plots (basic plot with x axis scaling depending on biggest genome size ..) just for filtered organisms
 - [ ] exclude not downloaded and formatted assemblies from summary table
 - [ ] write documentation for added functions
 - [ ] refactor the create_blastdatabase_table_and_directory function (too long)